About this Guide

 Delegate Whereabouts.
 Advisors must be aware of delegate whereabouts when not in committee.
 Only advisors may excuse delegates from committee.
 To do so, advisors should report any anticipated absences of delegates from committee to the Delegations team well before the start of each committee session.

 Security in Hotels & Curfew.
-YMUN has hired professional security contractors, who will be present each night in YMUN partner hotels during the conference to check that delegates are in their rooms.
+YMUN has hired security, who will be present each night in YMUN partner hotels during the conference to check that delegates are in their rooms.
 However, it is ultimately the responsibility of advisors to ensure that their delegates do not leave their rooms and are following hotel rules.
 Advisors must help maintain hotel security by cooperating with security staff.
 Advisors will be required to attend a general meeting during the first night of the conference where security will be discussed.

 Delegates will be told that a curfew is in place at all hotels at 11:30 PM.
 Curfew will begin to be enforced at 11:30 PM.
 After this time, any delegate who is not in their own hotel room will be referred to an advisor.